AtlasPublicPolicy/charging-use-spec/core-specification/registration-and-session-data-reference.md

 **Table 5: Operating Costs Reporting**

+Operating costs are collected by the [obligated party](../glossary.md) or the [data provider](../glossary.md).
+Operating costs data may be submitted by an online form, reporting spreadsheet or other reporting method as specified by the [program administrator](../glossary.md) or [data aggregator](../glossary.md).
+Because collection of operating costs data is labor intensive, recommended practice is to collect these data on an infrequent basis.

+Refer to [Field Type and Format Reference](../field-type-and-format-reference.md) for more information on field types and formats. *Additional fields may be appended as new columns as needed, but existing columns and their formats should be maintained to support compatibility.*

 | **Field** | **Definition** | **Data Format** | **Required** |
 | --- | --- | --- | --- |
 | **station\_id** | Station identifier | ID (foreign) | yes |